soar-telescope/goodman_pipeline/README.md

 sudo -H pip2.7 install -r requirements.txt
 ```

-Remember that if you do not have super user priviledges, you can still install all the requirements by adding
+Remember that if you do not have super user privileges, you can still install all the requirements by adding
 the `--users` flag.
 There is also an option of [installing it using different virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/) or even using [Anaconda](https://www.continuum.io/downloads).